A graph-informed regret metric for optimal distributed control: Introduction

 \textbf{\textit{Contributions:}} To inform classical performance metrics for distributed control with the ideal behavior reachable by a more informed benchmark, we propose \emph{spatial regret}.
 Spatial regret is a graph-informed metric that measures the worst-case performance difference between a distributed controller and a reference policy called the \textit{oracle}.
 The oracle is a controller with additional sensing or communication links.
 Hence, its communication topology is a user-defined supergraph of the plant network, serving as a hypothetical (``what-if'') reference topology.
 Compared to~\cite{tolstaya2020learning,gama2022synthesizing,fattahi2018transformation}, this topology does not need to be centralized, allowing for a trade-off between the performance improvement the oracle can achieve and how well we can mimic the oracle using only the available sensor measurements.
 For example, suppose some nodes in a networked system are severely affected by disturbances.
 A suitable oracle topology could allow more distant nodes to access the measurements of these affected nodes, which helps reduce the spread of disturbances originating from the affected nodes.
 In this case, the spatial regret quantifies how much performance is lost due to the limited communication in the real network graph.
 Thus, the oracle guides the design effort towards the parts of the system where extra information would have the largest benefit.

-We analyze the theoretical properties of this new metric, establishing conditions for the oracle to guarantee spatial regret is \emph{well-posed} in the sense that it is always non-negative.
+We analyze the theoretical properties of this new metric, establishing conditions for the oracle to guarantee that spatial regret is \emph{well-posed} in the sense that it is always non-negative.
 This ensures the oracle provides a meaningful performance benchmark.
 We prove that spatial regret is well-posed as long as the oracle’s information structure contains that of the distributed controller, and the oracle is optimal in terms of $\H2$, $\Hinfty$, or $\mathcal{L}_1$ norm.
 We then develop methods to synthesize distributed spatial regret-optimal controllers in an infinite-horizon setting.
 We derive a convex reformulation that casts the spatial regret minimization problem as an infinite-dimensional convex program, whose finite-dimensional approximation leads to a semidefinite program~(SDP).